jysophia/music-sheet-dsl/CHECKINS.md

 **Group 16 Project 1 Check-in 3**

 Mockup Design (as used in User Study 1):\
-Note: please refer to img/UserStudy1.png for a screenshot of our mockup design, syntax, example code snippets, and example outputs.\
 <img width="1000" alt="UserStudy1" src="./img/UserStudy1Mockup.png">

 Notes from User Study 1:\